team-301/team-301.github.io/microcontroller-selection.md

 # **6.0 Microcontroller Selection**

+Performance is a key consideration in microcontroller selection, as it determines how quickly the microcontroller can execute instructions and process data.
+Memory capacity is also important, as it determines how much data the microcontroller can store and process.
+Input/output peripherals, such as analog-to-digital converters and communication modules, are also important considerations, as they determine the types of sensors and other components that the microcontroller can interface with.

+Cost and power requirements are also important considerations, as these can have a significant impact on the overall system design and functionality.
+Ultimately, the microcontroller selected should be able to meet the requirements of the system in terms of performance, memory capacity, input/output peripherals, cost, and power consumption, while also being compatible with other components and systems in the design.

 Our selected microcontroller is PIC16F15323T-I/SL.
 We chose all of our project components based on three categories which are, quality, availability and price.
 PIC16F15323T-I/SL was the best choice in the